JanDW/TrailTales/README.md

 ## @TODO

+- Break up components in smaller, more reusable components
+- Look into creating components for the weather and location API calls, so they're usable in whatever context, a limitation of the current data cascade approach
-- Static map API tiles cached with eleventy fetch
+- [ ]Static map API tiles cached with eleventy fetch
-- roll up leaflet css and js in asset bundle
+- [X] roll up leaflet css and js in asset bundle

 ## Colofon